praneethpatibandla/student-webdev-labs/reflection.md

 I found the current exercises were quite effective in helping me understand how to use Bootstrap’s grid, cards, and modals.
 They provided a clear foundation, and I feel more confident applying these components in real projects.

+### Javascript

 ### 1. Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+Yes, I was able to complete the exercise on my own

 ### 2. How helpful did you find the exercises in this section?
 Was there oneexercise that was particularly helpful?

+The exercises were very helpful in understanding JavaScript concepts better.
+The functional programming exercise map, filter, reduce was especially useful and helped connect everything I’ve learned so far.

 ### 3. Was there something that you wish had been explained better?

+Most topics were explained clearly, but I still found reduce a little tricky at first.

 ### 4. Were there other exercises that might have helped you learn this week’stopic a little better?

+The exercises covered a good range and helped strengthen my understanding of different JavaScript concepts.

 ### Jquery